Getting into Medical School

 - Attributes that make you a great fit with the medical school

-Admissions committees view involvement in extracurricular activities very favorably.
+Medical school admissions committees view involvement in extracurricular activities very favorably.
 If you can maintain a competitive grade point average in a rigorous curriculum and still actively participate in extracurricular activities, this demonstrates a high aptitude and work ethic.
-Many successful pre-med students join a variety of organizations, play varsity and intramural sports, participate in theatrical and singing groups, and all the other things done by a typical student.
+Many successful pre-med students join a variety of organizations, play varsity and intramural sports, participate in theatrical and singing groups, and volunteer.
 Leadership positions in these areas can also show commitment and personal growth.
 However, it must be emphasized that no amount of involvement in extracurricular activities can substitute for a good academic record or strong MCAT scores.
 Successful pre-med students have clear priorities and have learned to manage their time wisely.

 Work experience related to the medical field is of particular value when applying to medical school.
-The primary value of working in a hospital, doctor’s office, public health clinic or nursing home is to increase your exposure to the field and also help you decide whether to pursue a career in medicine.
-Many admissions committees will view this type of medically related work experience favorably.
-This is not a prerequisite to admissions, but is becoming increasingly important.
+The primary value of working in a hospital, doctor’s office, public health clinic, or nursing home is to increase your exposure to the field and also help you decide whether to pursue a career in medicine.
+Many admissions committees will view this type of medically-related work experience favorably.
+This is not a medical school prerequisite to admissions, but is becoming increasingly important.

 Students who have shadowed health professionals show that they have taken the initiative to investigate their career choice and have spent time and effort learning about the career.
 It is very important to keep track of physicians you have shadowed and the number of hours you spent in their offices.
 It is a good idea to shadow different professionals, not just physicians, to give you a broad perspective of the health care system.
 It is also important to shadow one or two professionals on a regular basis so that they may become familiar with you and your career goals.
 These individuals are more likely to feel comfortable writing you a letter of recommendation if they have mentored you or allowed you to follow them on an ongoing basis.
 It would also be a good idea to journal your experiences while shadowing.
 Journaling provides an opportunity for you to document your experiences for future application materials and experiences that can be written about in your personal statement.